hajowieland/terraform-azurerm-k8s/README.md

 This repository contains the Terraform module for creating a simple but ready-to-use Kubernetes Cluster on Microsoft Azure Kubernetes Service (AKS).

-It uses the latest available Kubernetes version available in the Azure location and creates a kubeconfig file at completion.
+It uses the latest Kubernetes version available in the Azure location and creates a kubeconfig file at completion.

 - [Terraform Kubernetes on Microsoft Azure](#Terraform-Kubernetes-on-Microsoft-Azure)